FooSoft/mangle/README.md

 However...
 The Kindle's image viewer does have certain shortcomings:

-*   The Kindle is very picky about file format; any additional embedded data (thumbnails, comments, possibly even exif data) can confuse it.
+*   The Kindle is very picky about file format; any additional embedded data (thumbnails, comments, possibly even EXIF data) can confuse it.
 As a result, images may not display properly or even not at all (which actually prevents you from reading the given book, as one bad panel will prevent you from viewing subsequent images).
 *   The first image that you view in a Manga (until the Kindle first writes the "bookmark" file) seems to be arbitrary